vic-ma/howtodismantle.github.io/_posts/2025-06-29-How-to-Build-a-Company-Newsstand-with-Just-a-SharePoint-List-(and-Peakboard-Magic).md

 ## result and conclusion

-Using Sharepoint lists and documents is easy.
+Using SharePoint lists and documents is easy.
 But in this article we learned some sophistacted tricks:

 1. How to combine list entries with files and how to handle this relationship in Peakboard
-2. How to handle rich HTML text from Sharepoint
+2. How to handle rich HTML text from SharePoint

 ![image](/assets/2025-06-29/result.gif)